nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 ## Create and Set Up your root domain

-I also want my users to be able to browse to my website without typing *www.*, I need to create another bucket to response to this request and redirect the users to my S3 bucket where the content is at.
+The purpose of this bucket is to allow users to be able to browse to my website without typing *www.*, I need to create another bucket to response to this request and redirect the users to my S3 bucket where the content is at.

 1. Create bucket
 2. Name it **nvo.one** (without ***www.***)
 3. Choose Properties